Management Response

 Responsible Deadline Status Comments

 Review and, if necessary, revise entity guidance (internal and agency specific programme and operations manuals or equivalent) on joint programmes to ensure that the design phase is rigorous and quality assured.
 Relevant planning and programme guidance units within each UN agency.
-2014/12 Ongoing This is being done as part of the POM revision on programme.
+2014/12 Overdue-Initiated This is being done as part of the POM revision on programme.

 Entities will encourage use of the UNDG gender experts? roster to ensure quality of the design process All entities 2014/09 Completed UN Women has been encouraging the use of this roster and will continue to do so.

 Entities will review project/programme appraisal procedures to ensure that there is adequate rigor in the design phase, including by building on the human rights based approach.
-All entities 2015/06 Ongoing This is being done at present as part of the revision of the programme section of the POM.
+All entities 2015/06 Overdue-Initiated This is being done at present as part of the revision of the programme section of the POM.

 Entities will encourage their staff to use existing relevant resources, including but not limited to ?Making Joint Gender Programmes Work ?
 Guide for design, implementation, monitoring and evaluation?
 All entities 2014/12 Completed In trainings conducted during 2014 and 2015 UN Women has been encouraging the use of knowledge products from other parts of the UN in order to learn from other agencies and improve programming.